 Do not drink reverse osmosis water in your effort to obtain clean water.
 Reverse osmosis water does not seem to hydrate the body well in most cases, and makes the body more yin.
-It is also seriously deficient in trace minerals.
+It is also very deficient in trace minerals.
 For a much more complete discussion on water, read Water For Drinking on this site.

-Breads have many other problems as well, such as added iron and the fact that they contain wheat in most cases.
-Wheat is an irritating food.
+Breads have many other problems as well, such as added iron, and that most contain wheat.
+Today, wheat is an irritating food.
 For more on this subject, read Bread And Why Avoid Most Of It.

 6. All refined and processed foods.
 These are low in many vital nutrients needed by the thyroid gland.

 However, we observe that these products build up in the liver.
 In other words, they are slightly toxic.
-I have never seen this with kelp, however, which is, after all, a totally natural food eaten by human beings for thousands of years.
+I have never seen this with kelp, however, which is a vegetable that has been eaten by human beings for thousands of years.
 This is why I much prefer kelp to provide extra iodine.

 5. Yoga.
-Some yoga practices for the thyroid involve twisting the neck or bending the head forward to put certain pressures on the thyroid area.
-These I would avoid yoga.
+Some yoga practices for the thyroid involve twisting the neck or bending the head forward to put pressure on the thyroid area.
+While they may help, I would avoid yoga.

-SPIRITUAL AND ESOTERIC ASPECTS OF THYROID CONDITIONS
+ENERGETIC ASPECTS OF THYROID CONDITIONS

-Thyroid problems are sometimes more severe in individuals who are having difficulty expressing themselves, or who feel suppressed or shut down in their creative endeavors.
+Thyroid problems are more severe in individuals who are having difficulty expressing themselves, or who feel suppressed or shut down in their creative endeavors.
 This may include many women, for example.